15+ Surprising Agile Statistics: Everything You Need To Know About Agile Management

 Agile’s Future is Bright?

 Agile projects have a higher success rate than Waterfall.
-Large Agile projects are twice as successful than Waterfall projects, and half the chance of failing.
+Large Agile projects are twice as successful as Waterfall projects and have half the chance of failing.
 The success rate for small projects is 59% for Agile approaches and 56% for Waterfall.
-Medium-Agile Agile projects have 31% success rate, compared with 19% for Waterfall.
+Medium-Agile Agile projects have a 31% success rate, compared with 19% for Waterfall.

 Statistics on Agile adoption show that companies are abandoning traditional project management methods in favor of Agile.
 Agile is flexible and fast, which helps businesses improve their efficiency by allowing them to learn from each iteration.